cvzero89/suspend_manager/README.md

 rtcwake: wakeup from "mem" using /dev/rtc0 at Wed Apr  6 07:00:00 2022
 ````
 If there are any services that currently run on the server you can specify the IP to have the script re-run the packet capture 3 times to make sure the network is not in use.

+## Config:
+Configuration can be modified with config.yaml changing the logging, services to check, PyShark packet lenght and suspend command.